JayMcDowell/MusicTrivia/README.md

 </ul>

 <ul>
-    The contstraints of the project are that they must use standard ulbrary Ruby with the exception of being able to use ActiveRecord as an ORM.
+    The contstraints of the project are that they must use standard library Ruby with the exception of being able to use ActiveRecord as an ORM.
 Future exceptions may be added, but the concept with this capstone is to demonstrate mastery of Ruby itself.</ul>

 <ul>
     <li>The goal of this project is to create a quiz that will be rewarding to the user.</li>